9 Camino de Santiago Routes: How to Choose the Best One

 • Do you want to disconnect from your daily life and enjoy nature?

-• Are you a food aficionado trying to discover the tastiest Galician dishes?
-(Hey, I’m not judging, that’s what I would do! )
+• Are you a food aficionado trying to discover the tastiest seafood dishes?

 Here are the things you need to consider when choosing a Camino route to match your personality and expectations: